 - Phishing websites: Websites that look similar to genuine companies or banks are setup that could mislead the victim into entering important details such as the username and password.

 - Phishing phone calls: Calls are made to the victims in the name of a bank or similar institution.
-The victim is made to enter or tell confidential data such as PIN number.
+The victim is made to enter or tell confidential data such as a PIN number.

 Characteristics of Phishing attacks

-Following are some of the characteristics generally associated with a Phishing email or website.
+The following are some of the characteristics generally associated with a Phishing email or website.